petershin/liferay-learn/docs/courses/latest/en/selling-liferay/level-1-technical/success-stories-analysis.md

 ## Background

-In the earlier module in Level 0, [What Challenges Does Liferay Solve - Horizontal Solutions](https://learn.liferay.com/web/guest/w/courses/selling-liferay/level-0/what-challenges-does-liferay-solve-horizontal-solutions) we reviewed, in detail, six of the horizontal solutions that Liferay is a good fit for:
+In the earlier module in Level 1 for Business Sales Roles, [Tailored Solution Highlights](https://learn.liferay.com/w/courses/selling-liferay/level-1-business/tailored-solution-highlights) we reviewed, in detail, six of the horizontal solutions that Liferay is a good fit for:

 * Customer Portals
 * Digital Commerce Sites
-* External Websites
+* Enterprise Websites
 * Supplier Portals
 * Partner Portals
-* Modern Intranets
+* Intranets

 This module uses the same presentation as its content, but is presented as a resource that can be used to aid the Sales Engineer as they do additional discovery and provide guidance on pre-built demos and Liferay DXP capabilities that might be useful for a prospect with a similar requirement.